ScottLogic/blog/_posts/2025-03-21-functors-monads-with-java-and-scala.md

 ### Use Case 2: Composing Asynchronous Operations with `CompletableFuture<T>`

-`CompletableFuture` allows chaining asynchronous computations without blocking threads excessively, avoiding "callback hell".
+__`CompletableFuture` allows chaining asynchronous computations without blocking threads excessively, avoiding "callback hell":__

-- Fetching data from a remote service, then using that data to make another service call, then processing the final result.
+Here we are fetching data from a remote service, then using that data to make another service call, then processing the final result.

-- **Monadic Operations**:
+**Monadic Operations**:

   - `supplyAsync()`: Starts an async computation.
   - `thenApply()` (map equivalent): Applies a simple function to the result when available.